Muhammad-Nouman-Ahmed/obfuscated-samples/README.md

 ## Malicious, benign and obfuscated-samples
-Here are obfusacted PE samples whichh can be used as machine learning dataset.
+Here are obfusacted PE samples which can be used as machine learning dataset.

 ## Request for dataset by filling form